Call me a cliche, but yeah. I’ve been writing since I was a kid.

 For years after college, I still wrote daily.
 I launched various blogs.
 I wrote about whatever was going on in my life at the time.
 I wrote about constantly moving for career opportunities, uprooting every couple of years.
-I wrote about making friends in new cities and change and feeling rootless unmoored.
+I wrote about making friends in new cities and change and feeling unmoored.

 There I got invaluable feedback from seasoned peers.
 Slowly, I started to feel more at home in the role of fiction writer.
-It’s been six years and I still feel like an imposter sometimes.
+It’s been years and I still feel like an imposter sometimes.
 But then somehow I write something that I think is pretty decent and it gives me the confidence to keep going.